Skip to main content

 • Carciofi alla Giudia

-Deep-fried whole artichokes with leaves that become thin and crispy like potato chips
+Crispy deep-fried whole artichokes prepared Jewish-style with leaves as thin and delicate as potato chips

 • Pasta alla Gricia